Olympics-Skateboarding-"Skating banned" sign hangs outside venue | Headlines

 Olympics-Skateboarding-"Skating banned" sign hangs outside venue

-When asked about the posters by Reuters, American Nyjah Huston said he hoped skateboarding's inception into the Olympics would make it more socially acceptable.
+When asked about the posters, American Nyjah Huston told Reuters he hoped skateboarding's inception into the Olympics would make it more socially acceptable.
 "We're not out there trying to vandalise or trespass as lots of people see it, we're just out there doing our job and having an awesome time," he said.

 - Country: